AnaZonia/moon_notes/000 Chapter 1 - Predicting Regrowth in Brazil.md

 since EU only has ages up until 1990 it would be useful to compare the same periods with mapbiomas

 Remake this plot for EU data

+Northern Amazon is wetter, so it feels less the effect of fire.
+How does the model incorporate this knowledge?

+[[Water Stress]] in the Amazonian context:
+- The east and southeastern parts of the forest actually go months each year with little or no rain.
+The trees survive by tapping soil moisture as far down as 20 meters.

 ### Make final product